 Once you reach the top of the waterfall, the official trail ends, but there is an obvious path down to the base of the waterfall.

 The waterfall here is only about 4-5 feet tall but since it’s a plunge waterfall, it still looks quite beautiful when it’s flowing reasonably well.
-As best I can tell, this is an unnamed stream, but if you know of its name, please comment below and let me know.
+I believe that this stream is known as Pinkerton’s Run based on some of the park’s auxiliary information that was pointed out to me by a reader.

 Adjacent to the waterfall is a picnic table, which makes this a great spot to take a break or even enjoy a snack.
 Just make sure you pack out all of your trash when you leave.